Lmg 25: Overview

 The Lmg 25 was adopted by the Swiss Army to increase firepower of the light infantry units.
-In the fusilier groups, it was operated by 2 men and firing was commanded by team leader.
+In the fusilier squads, it was operated by 2 men and firing was commanded by team leader.
 The rest of the group was armed with a K31 Rifles and/or a submachine gun.
 In addition to the bipod (front support), the mount served as a target aid and enabled more precise firing groups at greater distances.
 The rear support attached to the rear of the butt was adjustable in length and could also be attached to the fore-end as a handle, which made shooting from a standing position easier.
-With a flab visor, the mounted Lmg 25 could also be used to fight airplanes.
-The carriage was only used sporadically after the Second World War.
+With anti-aircraft sights, the Lmg 25 could be mounted on the rear leg of the tripod and used against airplanes.
+The tripod was only used sporadically after the Second World War.

 The Lmg was also used in numerous forts.
 In order to use the weapon in fortifications, the front bipod was removed and a bracket was attached in its place, which enabled shooting from the openings.

 In contrast to Mg 11, Lmg 25 was air-cooled.
 In the battle, a barrel change was planned after 6 magazines (180 rounds) in order not to overheat the barrel.

-However, a change was made less frequently when only short series (5–8 rounds) were fired and the barrel was allowed to cool.
+However, a change was made less frequently when only short bursts (5–8 rounds) were fired and the barrel was allowed to cool.
 Theoretically, the barrel change took 17 seconds.